oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/load-local-data/load-local-data.md

     ![The Database Actions Launchpad Home page is displayed.
 The Data Load card in the Data Studio section is highlighted.](./images/click-data-load.png " ")

-## Task 3: Load data from the CSV files using the Data Load utility
+## Task 3: Load Data from the CSV Files Using the LOAD DATA Tool

 In this task you will load the two .csv files that you downloaded earlier into two different tables in your Autonomous Database instance.